-Best Cameras for Architectural Photography | Architecture Lab
+6 Of The Best Cameras For Architectural Photography Today

 - 39-point AF system with 3D tracking and 3D matrix...

 There’s a lot to love about Nikon Budget cameras.
-We live in an age where DSLRs are quite expensive for a lot of people but you really have to respect Nikon’s priorities towards the mass market.
+We live in an age where DSLRs are quite expensive for a lot of people but you really have to respect Nikon’s priorities toward the mass market.
 They have a lot more options than the rest of the competition in the $250-500 price range.

 However, Nikon’s DSLRs can go toe to toe with at least Canon’s Mid-Range mass-market cameras and outperform their entry-level ones while being priced so low.

 The Nikon D5300 features a 24.2 MP CMOS sensor with an ISO range of 12,800.
 Pretty standard.
-It also boasts of a great 39 point AF selection range which makes it a much better choice than the competing Canon EOS 1300D.
+It also boasts a great 39-point AF selection range which makes it a much better choice than the competing Canon EOS 1300D.
 It’s also got built-in WiFi sharing which you don’t see in many cameras at this price point.

 - Affordable, fits everyone’s wallet